 December 4, 2011

 This post from 2011 was an introduction to a series of posts where I highlighted different founders and ventures.
-It was motivated by a frustration with the focus that was given to what I called here “startup infrastructure” and have more recently called “drrivatives”.
+It was motivated by a frustration with the focus that was given to what I called here “startup infrastructure” and have more recently called “derivatives”.
 I leave this here as a reference, but encourage anybody interested in updated thinking on this to read the correspinding essays:

 I recently read the following summary of a new venture in the newspaper.
 I’ve removed the specific details as they don’t matter.